SolidWallOfCode/libswoc/doc/code/IntrusiveDList.en.rst

    When using a memory arena for memory management, it is a considerable advantage to have as much as possible in the arena.
 Using standard containers presents the problem of convincing those containers to use the arena and interact with it in a non-breaking manner.
-In contrast adding :class:`IntrusiveDList` is simple - construct the base instance in the arena.
+In contrast adding :code:`IntrusiveDList` is simple - construct the base instance in the arena.
 This avoids any clean up of the container, which is the basic reason for using an arena.

 Multi-container